Ice Melting Products That Cause Less Damage To Your Concrete Surfaces

-Safe Paw – The safest product on the market.
-Safe Paw™ is the only 100% salt-free ice melter on the market and it is 100% safe for pets, children, surfaces, and the environment.
+The safest product on the market.
+Safe Paw™ ice melt safe for concrete is the only snowmelt product on the market that is 100% safe for pets, children, surfaces, and the environment.
 Safe Paw’s pellets are green to make it easy for consumers to distinguish it from rock salt and salt-based ice melters.
 Safe Paw benefits include:

 This is a traditional ice melt which melts ice down to temperatures of -25 degrees Fahrenheit.
 The heat that it gives off as it dissolves help melt ice easily.
 Calcium chloride has a greater ability to attract and retain moisture from its surroundings.
 This allows it to dissolve easily and therefore start the melting process faster.

 Magnesium chloride has almost the same qualities as sodium chloride but it is more popular.
 It is less damaging to concrete and safer on plants.